Asymptotic analysis and efficient random sampling of directed ordered acyclic graphs

-\begin{definition}[Variation] A variation is a finite sequence of non-negative integers such that \begin{enumerate} \item each strictly positive number appears at most once; \item if~$0 < i < j$ and~$j$ appears in the sequence, then~$i$ appears too. \end{enumerate} The size of a variation is its length. \end{definition} For instance, the sequence~$(6, 2, 3, 0, 0, 1, 4, 0, 5)$ is a variation of size~$9$ but the sequences~$(1, 0, 3)$ and~$(1, 0, 2, 2)$ are not variations.
+\begin{definition}[Variation] A variation is a finite sequence of non-negative integers such that \begin{enumerate} \item each strictly positive number appears at most once; \item if~$0 < i < j$ and~$j$ appears in the sequence, then~$i$ appears too. \end{enumerate} The size of a variation is its length. \end{definition} For instance, the sequence~$(6, 2, 3, 0, 0, 1, 4, 0, 5)$ is a variation of size~$9$ but the sequences $(1, 0, 3)$ and~$(1, 0, 3, 2, 3)$ are not variations because the number~$2$ is missing in the first one and the second contains two occurrences of the number~$3$.
 Variations can also be defined as interleavings of a permutation with a sequence of zeros.
-One of the earliest references to these objects dates back to~\citeyear{Izquierdo1659} in Izquierdo's \citetitle{Izquierdo1659}~\cite[Disputatio 29]{Izquierdo1659}.
+One of the earliest references to these objects dates back to~1659 in Izquierdo's \textit{Pharus Scientiarum}~\cite[Disputatio 29]{Izquierdo1659}.
 They also appear in Stanley's book as the second entry of his \emph{Twelvefold Way}~\cite[page 79]{Stanley2011}, a collection of twelve basic but fundamental counting problems.
+Knuth gives a few ancient references on this topic in~\cite{Knuth2011} and in an quote (without reference) that can be found on the OEIS page of variations at~\href{https://oeis.org/A007526}{A007526}.
 Variations are relevant to our problem as they naturally appear as rows of the labelled transition matrices defined in this section.
 Some of their combinatorial properties will be exhibited in the next section.